 Volunteer work experience means gaining skills that help to pique the interest of future employers.
-But how do you add it to your resume in a way that will make you stand out?
+But how do you add this experience to your resume in a way that’ll make you stand out?

 After a meaningful experience abroad, it may be a challenge to take everything that you’ve learnt, seen, and done – and how the experience has helped you grow professionally – and package it all into a few lines in your resume.

-But it is possible to add your volunteering work experiences to your resume in ways that will bring benefit.
+But it’s possible to add your volunteering work experiences to your resume in ways that will bring benefit.
 Let’s find out how.

 How to add volunteer experience to your resume